-Departing from volumetric representations of scene radiance, extensively explored in recent neural rendering approaches, we investigate an alternate radiance field representation based on points without giving up end-to-end differentiablity.
+Departing from volumetric representations of scene radiance, extensively explored in recent neural rendering work, we investigate an alternate radiance field representation that is based on points without giving up end-to-end differentiability.
 In contrast to coordinate-network representations that require ray-marching with hundreds of network evaluations per ray, the proposed representation allows us to render a novel view via differentiable splat-based rasterization.
 As a result, the proposed method is two orders of magnitude faster in training and inference time than volumetric methods, such as NeRF, while being on par in quality.
 The method does not require any pre-training and the representation is highly compact, occupying only 10~Mb per static scene.
-Future directions that may build on the approach introduced in this work could include hybrid point/surface models, and combining the proposed rendering method with point-based physical simulation methods.
+Future directions that may build on the approach introduced in this work could include hybrid point/surface models, or combine the proposed rendering method with point-based physical simulation methods.